Discover the Argyll Seafood Trail

 For world-class dining a trip to Inver on Lachlan Bay is a must.
 Voted among the ‘Top 5 seafood restaurants on the UK coast’ by Condé Nast Traveller, you’ll find stunning dishes on the menu, featuring lots of local seafood, meat and game.
 Enjoy a simple lunch of fresh seafood and home-made sourdough bread for lunch.
 For dinner it’s a fixed, four course menu of modern, creative Scottish cooking.
 Further south along the same road is the The Oystercatcher at Otter Ferry, serving up delicious seafood in an unbeatable seaside setting.
 Tuck into local oysters, mussels and crab washed down with a locally brewed Fyne Ale.
 Portavadie, Loch Fyne is another stunning lochside setting where you can enjoy fresh seafood cooked to perfection.
 You might spot the chef picking up his box of fresh shellfish from the Portavadie Tarbert ferry.

-Botanica Restaurant in Tighnabruaich is a fabulous place to eat local seafood.
-You’ll find all sorts of local, seasonal seafood on the menu including langoustines from Tarbert and fish landed locally.
-The Royal An Lochan is another Tighnabruaich seafood favourite.
+The Royal An Lochan is a Tighnabruaich seafood favourite.
 Enjoy fine views over the West Kyle to the Isle of Bute while you dine on langoustine, mussels and scallops.
 Over in Colintraive, the Colintraive Hotel is a great eatery with some wonderful sea views.
 Local seafood features on the menu, including fresh langoustines caught in the sea in front of the hotel and hand-dived scallops.
 Try the famous seafood linguine.

 Kintyre and Gigha